BLCM/bl3mods/Apocalyptech/gear_changes/provocateur_com/README.md

 new COM, without diluting the rest of the pools too much (Spy and Provocateur are equally-likely drops).

+**Notes on Mod Compatibility:**

+If using this mod along with DLC Loot De-Emphasizer, make sure that this mod is in your list *before* DLC Loot De-Emphasizer, otherwise the Provocateur COM will remain a fixed drop.
+(If using these two in conjunction, you'll need to use a mod like Expanded Legendary Pools, in order to get Provocateur drops.)

+If using this mod along with Expanded Legendary Pools, make sure that this mod is in mod list *after* Expanded Legendary Pools, in order to correctly get added to that mod's updated pools.

 Changelog
 =========

+**v1.0.1** - Nov 23, 2020
+ * Updated for compatibility with Expanded Legendary Pools

 **v1.0.0** - Nov 23, 2020
  * Initial release